nengo/nengo-spa/README.rst

     pip install nengo-spa

-Nengo SPA is tested to work on Python 2.7 and 3.4+.
+Nengo SPA is tested to work on Python 3.5+.

+If you need support for Python 2.7 or 3.4, Nengo SPA 0.6.2 is the last version with support for these earlier Python versions.

 Documentation
 =============